victoriademina/PaymentGateway/README.md

 }
 ```

-### PaymentGateway.Application

 ### PaymentGateway.Infrastructure

+### BankSimulator
+This service simulates an Aquiring Bank.
+I designed BankSimulator in a way that it purposely provides a different API comparing to IBankAdapter.
+It demonstrates flexibility and extendability of the chosen architecture.
+Support of different banks can be added by simply implementing IBankAdapter, and configuring it with Dependency Injection.

 ## Assumptions
-- Merchant should be registered.
+- Merchant should be registered first to obtain MerchantId.
+It can be done by calling `POST merchants/create` endpoint.
-- Bank SDKs are different, and need flexibility.
-Need to support switch between different bank apis.
-- We need to switch between databases... repository pattern.
+- Different banks have different SDKs, and it is important to have an ability to switch between different APIs.
+To introduce some flexibility, I developed IBankAdapter.
+If Ckeckout.com would like to partner with a new bank, developers just need to create a corresponding IBankAdappter implementation.
+- Ability to switch to a different database quicky is important.
+To provide this functionality, I used Repository Pattern to separate data access from application logic.

 ## Areas for improvements
 - Authentication JWT